 have life insurance through your super

-your lifestyle.
-For example, if you have children and a large
+For example, if you have children and a large mortgage you may

-If you decide to swwitch your life insurance cover to a different insurer, don't
+If you decide to switch your cover to a different insurer, don't

 just look at the difference in premium.
-It
+You should also consider

-- Level of cover - will you be recieving the same level
+- level of cover - will you get the same level

 of cover, and is this the cover you need?
 For example, if your

-current insurer covers any pre-existing conditions, will
+current insurer covers any pre-existing conditions, will your new

 to different types of benefits with your new insurer?